 There are buttons on our website which allow you to ‘Like’, ‘Tweet’ and share our content if you are logged in to your chosen social network (Facebook, Twitter, etc.).
 We have no access to any of your log-in details or any other information related to your social media accounts.

-By using social share features, it is possible that your social media networks know that you have visited our website (namrider.com).
+By using social share features or by watching embedded videos, it is possible that your social media networks know that you have visited our website (namrider.com).
 We do not imagine that this will be a cause of concern for the majority of our website visitors.

-‘Cookies’ are small pieces of information that are sent to your computer from a web site.
-They serve many useful functions such as recording the fact that you have previously visited a site before and personal preferences that you may have set for viewing that site.
+‘Cookies’ are small pieces of information in the form of text files that are sent to your computer from a web site.
+They serve many useful functions such as recording the fact that you have visited a site before and storing personal preferences, such as language and login settings, that you may have set for viewing that site.

 Most browsers allow you to turn off cookies.
 Please refer to your browser security settings and documentation.